gustavolucius/gender-pronoun-bias-moral-judgments-llms/README.md

-# gender-pronoun-bias-moral-judgments-llms
-Paper "Widespread Gender and Pronoun Bias in Moral Judgments Across LLMs": paper + data for a controlled study of person/number pronouns and gender markers in LLM fairness judgments.
-Generates 14,850 ETHICS counterfactuals; measures SPD disparities across GPT, LLaMA, Mistral, Gemma, DeepSeek &amp; Grok.
+# Widespread Gender and Pronoun Bias in Moral Judgments Across LLMs - LREC 2026
+Repository with data for the paper “Widespread Gender and Pronoun Bias in Moral Judgments Across LLMs.”
+This work presents a controlled, sentence-level study of how grammatical person, number, and gender markers shape LLM moral classifications of fairness.
+Starting from 550 balanced base sentences from the ETHICS dataset, we generate 14,850 semantically equivalent counterfactual variants (26 per item) by systematically varying pronouns and gender markers.
+We evaluate six model families (Grok, GPT, LLaMA, Gemma, DeepSeek, and Mistral) and quantify inter-group disparities using Statistical Parity Difference (SPD).
+Results reveal statistically significant biases: singular and third-person sentences are more often judged as “fair,” while second-person formulations are penalized.
+Gender markers have the strongest effects, with non-binary subjects consistently favored and male subjects disfavored.
+The repository includes the paper.

+*Paper/data coming soon.*